The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 Just because you're in rest doesn't mean you're sleeping.

-Doesn't inherently logs aren't sleeping.
+Doesn't inherently mean.

 They're not alive.

-We will we will have this out later.
+All right, we will have this out later.

-If you're a log, Helix mattresses may be right for you, but if you're a person, I think Helix mattresses are definitely right for you.
+If you're a log, Helix mattresses may be right for you, but if you're a person, I think Helix mattresses are definitely right for you, for you, for AU, any of you use.

-Helix mattresses are made in America at their own manufacturing facility, and unlike many mattresses now in the market, all of Helix's mattresses are 100% fiberglass free.
+Helix mattresses are made in America at their own manufacturing facility, and unlike many mattresses now in the market, all of Helix's mattresses are 100% fiberglass-free.

 Helix mattresses are built for human bodies and built to last.

-Helix also supports military first responders, teachers, and students by giving them a special discount.
+Helix also supports military, first responders, teachers, and students by giving them a special discount.

 Everyone we know who has slept on a Helix mattress raves about it.